Join us for an adventure in flavor!

 Vaca Frita (Cuban Crispy Shredded Beef)

-Time to get cooking another Cuban favorite… Vaca Frita!!
+Time to get cooking another one of my Cuban favorites… Vaca Frita!!
 It’s very straight forward, and tastes so delicious.

-Flank steak is slowly stewed for hours and tenderized.
-But we are not stopping there.
-Once the meat is fork tender, shred it and fry it to crispy perfection with lots of garlic and lime.
+I stew flank steak for hours to make it nice and tender.
+But I’m are not stopping there.
+Once the meat is fork tender, I shred it and fry it to crispy perfection with lots of garlic and lime.

 Now you will learn, my friends, why this classic recipe is a big staple in Cuban cuisine…